Skip to content

 Legal AI has moved from hype to practical reality—but the reality is more nuanced than the marketing suggests.

 These tools genuinely save lawyers hours on research, contract review, and document drafting.
-But they also hallucinate case citations, miss crucial context, and require expert oversight.
+But they also hallucinate case citations, miss critical context, and require expert oversight.
 The firms getting value from legal AI are the ones who understand these limitations and use the tools appropriately.

-I've evaluated these tools based on real legal work: research accuracy, citation verification, contract analysis quality, and practical integration into law firm workflows.
+This guide evaluates tools based on real legal work: research accuracy, citation verification, contract analysis quality, and practical integration into law firm workflows.

 What Are AI Legal Assistant Tools?